mattbdean/JRAW-Android/README.md

 > TODO

+## Example App

+The example app demonstrates the OAuth2 lifecycle using JRAW.
+I highly encourage you to build and install the app and read the source code to get a better understanding of the whole process.

 ## Versioning

 Unless otherwise noted, JRAW-Android's version is the same as JRAW.
 So JRAW-Android v1.1.0 would use JRAW v1.1.0.